The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: The R-package dirinla

-We call the function \code{data\_stack\_dirich()} of the package \pkg{dirinla} to construct the $\ve{A}$ matrix presented in previous sections.
+The values for the parameters composing the latent field are assigned to conduct the simulation.
+As we have previously depicted, $\beta_{01}= -1.5$, $\beta_{02}=-2$, $\beta_{03}=0$ are the intercepts, and $\beta_{11}=1$, $\beta_{12}=2.3$, $\beta_{13}=-1.9$ are the slopes: {\azul \begin{Schunk} { \begin{Sinput} R> x <- c(-1.5, 1, -2, 2.3, 0, -1.9) \end{Sinput} } \end{Schunk} } We call the function \code{data\_stack\_dirich()} of the package \pkg{dirinla} to construct the $\ve{A}$ matrix presented in previous sections.
 This function uses the \code{inla.stack()} structure of the package \pkg{R-INLA}.
 As a consequence, the returning object is an \code{inla.stack} object.
-Observe that the arguments are the response variable \code{y} (in this case it has not been generated yet), the names of the categories \code{covariates}, a matrix with the values of the covariates \code{data}, the number of categories \code{d} and the number of data \code{N}.
-The sparse matrix $\ve{A}$ is then computed. \begin{Schunk} \begin{Sinput} R> mus <- exp(x) / sum(exp(x)) R> C <- length(names_cat) R> data_stack_construct <- + data_stack_dirich(y = as.vector(rep(NA, N * C)), + covariates = names_cat, + data = V, + d = C, + n = N) R> A_construct <- data_stack_construct\$A R> A_construct[1:8, ] \end{Sinput}
+Observe that the arguments are the response variable \code{y} (in this case it has not been generated yet), the names of the categories \code{covariates}, a matrix with the values of the covariates \code{data}, the number of categories \code{d} and the {number of observations} \code{N}.
+The sparse matrix $\ve{A}$ is then computed. \begin{Schunk} \begin{Sinput} R> mus <- exp(x) / sum(exp(x)) R> C <- length(names_cat) R> A_construct <- + data_stack_dirich(y = as.vector(rep(NA, N * C)), + covariates = names_cat, + data = V, + d = C, + n = N) \end{Sinput} \end{Schunk} The next step is to construct the linear predictor as $\ve{\tilde{\eta}} = \ve{A} \ve{x}$ using the parameters fixed in the latent field.
+Using the exponential transformation it is easy to get the parameters $\ve{\alpha}$ of the Dirichlet distribution: \begin{Schunk} \begin{Sinput} R> eta <- A_construct R> alpha <- exp(eta) \end{Sinput} \end{Schunk}